 Later we recorded two B sides for singles off our fourth album, The Cage.
 Whilst we were there doing the B sides our record company came up and did a play through of the fully mixed album which was the first time we had heard the finished product’.

-I wonder if customers buying tins of beans and bananas know the rich musical history that Gaurdian Studios contributed to recording in the North East.
+I wonder if customers buying tins of beans and bananas know the rich musical history that Guardian Studios contributed to recording in the North East?
 The Tap & Spile is just next door, the pub where many of the bands went for refreshment.

 Interviews by Gary Alikivi.